When Alzheimer's or dementia touches your life, we are here for you.

 The Alzheimer’s Association, Central New York Chapter provides support, education, training and other resources to increase knowledge and to support those facing Alzheimer's disease and other dementias.
 We are here to help.

-Serving people with memory loss, caregivers, health care professionals and the public with reliable information and support.
-Call anytime day or night at 800.272.3900.
+The Alzheimer's Association 24-Hour Helpline serves people with memory loss, caregivers, health care professionals and the public, providing reliable information and support to all those who need assistance.
+Call us toll-free anytime day or night at 800.272.3900.

-Meetings that assist individuals living with dementia and their families solve immediate problems and plan for the future.
+Care Consultations assist individuals living with dementia and their families solve immediate problems and plan for the future.
+These meetings with our dementia experts include the preparation of needs assessments and action plans.

-Education programs feature information on topics including the signs of Alzheimer’s disease, diagnosis, communication, living with Alzheimer’s and caregiving techniques.
+Our educational programs provide information on topics including the signs of Alzheimer’s disease, diagnosis, communication, living with Alzheimer’s and caregiving techniques.

 MedicAlert® with 24/7 Wandering Support